 - Nucleophilic substitution reaction-

 Firstly what are nucleophiles?
-Nucleophiles are those species in the form of ion or a molecule which are strongly attached to the region of an positive charge.
+Nucleophiles are those species in the form of ion or a molecule which are strongly attached to the region of a positive charge.
 These are said to be fully charged or have negative ions present on a molecule.
-The common examples of nucleophiles are cyanide ions, water, hydroxide ions,and ammonia.
+The common examples of nucleophiles are cyanide ions, water, hydroxide ions, and ammonia.

-Nucleophilic reactions are as important in the field of organic chemistry, and these reactions are broadly classified as to occurring at the place of an carbon atom of an saturated aliphatic carbon compound.
+Nucleophilic reactions are as important in the field of organic chemistry, and these reactions are broadly classified as to occur at the place of a carbon atom of a saturated aliphatic carbon compound.

 2. Electrophilic substitution reactions-

 The electrophilic substitution reaction involves the electrophiles.
-Electrophiles are those which donate pair of electrons in the formation of an covalent bond.
+Electrophiles are those which donate a pair of electrons in the formation of a covalent bond.
 The Electrophilic reactions occur mostly with the aromatic compounds.
-These compounds have about excess of electrons that can be shared throughout the system of reaction.
+These compounds have about an excess of electrons that can be shared throughout the system of reaction.

 The Electrophilic substitution reactions are basically defined as those chemical reactions where the electrophile replaces the functional group in a compound but not the hydrogen atom.
 Some of the examples of species of electrophiles include hydronium ion (H3O+), halides of hydrogen such as HCl, HBr, HI, sulfur trioxide (SO3), the nitronium ion (NO2+), etc.

-The other types of substitution reactions includes radical reactions and organometallic substitution reaction.
+The other types of substitution reactions include radical reactions and organometallic substitution reaction.